thefrontside/bigtest/website/docs/interactors/4-write-your-own.md

   }
 });
 ```

-> This example uses [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) which is only available in Node >=14.
+> This example uses [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) which is available in Node >=14.

 You'll notice we created `columnTitle` and `rowNumber` filters that will access its parent elements to get the appropriate value we're looking for.
-The locator was not specified so it will default to `element.textContent`.
+The locator was not specified, so it will default to `element.textContent`.

-Now let's pretend we're testing a Jeopardy chart where we have multiple tablecells with similar values:
+Now, let's pretend we're testing a Jeopardy chart where we have multiple tablecells with similar values:

 <Tabs
   defaultValue="jest"